Difference Between Flat Cut and Point Cut Corned Beef

 Even if you're not Irish, it's fun to pretend you are around St. Patty's Day.
 Corned beef and cabbage is the most commonly served meal this time of year.
 No one can blame you; it's delicious.

-Do you know the difference between the point and the flat cuts of corned beef?
-It's pretty easy.
 The brisket is not the best cut of meat.
-It's found in the chest of the steer above the front legs and weighs about 8-12 lbs.
-You can purchase an entire brisket or one that's cut into two pieces, the point and flat cut.
+It's found in the steer's chest above the front legs and weighs about 8-12 lbs.
+You can purchase an entire brisket or one that's cut into two pieces, the point and the flat cut.

 The point has more fat content, it's thicker, and some say a more flavorful cut.
 The brisket is a tough cut of meat.
 Some prefer the point because it tends to be more tender and juicy after cooking.

 The flat or round cut is much leaner, as you can see.
 Once it's prepared, it has a better presentation than the point.
 It still has a layer of fat on the top that will keep it moist after the slow cooking process.

 Picking the best cut of corned beef depends on your taste and what you're doing with it.
 The point is excellent if you're shredding it.
 If you're serving a beautiful dinner with potatoes, carrots, and cabbage, then the flat cut is probably a better choice.
 You can always do what we do and cook one of each.

 LOOK: Here are copycat recipes from 20 of the most popular fast food restaurants in America